Trump wants California to let automaker Tesla reopen assembly plant

 Musk over the weekend threatened to leave California for Texas or Nevada over his factory's closure.
 His move has highlighted the competition for jobs and ignited a rush to woo the billionaire executive by states that have reopened their economies more quickly in response to encouragement from Trump.

-Tesla, which also has a vehicle plant in Shanghai and is building another in Berlin, on Saturday sued the county, alleging it had violated California's constitution by defying Newsom's orders allowing manufacturers to reopen.
+Tesla also has a vehicle plant in Shanghai and is building another in Berlin.
+Its lawsuit on Saturday alleged that Alameda County, where the plant is located, had violated California's constitution by defying Newsom's orders allowing manufacturers to reopen.

 In the past, Musk has discussed opening a second U.S. factory outside California.
 In a tweet in February, he solicited comments on potentially opening a factory in Texas.